 Slowly begin whisking in the first two cups of milk until fully incorporated and mixture begins to bubble.
 This will provide a fairly thick gravy.
 Continue whisking in additional milk a little bit at a time, until the gravy reaches the desired consistency.
 Grind plenty of pepper directly into the gravy, add salt to taste, mix well and serve over hot, split biscuits.

-Cook's Notes: Tennessee Pride, Jimmy Dean, and Rudy's Farm are all good breakfast sausage products.
+Cook's Notes: For extra richness, substitute half and half for part of the milk.
+Tennessee Pride, Purnell's, Jimmy Dean, and Rudy's Farm are all good breakfast sausage products.
 I favor Jimmy Dean and love to use the hot version.
 Today's breakfast sausage is far leaner than it used to be and doesn't create a lot of pan drippings, so I do add in additional butter, bacon fat, or even a combination of the two.
 I really think that it adds a wonderful richness to the flavor of the gravy.
-Follow this tip to make breaking up the sausage easier!
+Use a meat chopper, or follow this tip to make breaking up the sausage easier!

 Requires Adobe Reader - download it free!©Deep South Dish